 Located a 4-minute walk from the Toei Subway Line's Shinjuku Station's West Exit.

 Ramen Nagi ラーメン凪

-From the South gate of Shinjuku station, walking towards Takashimaya, you'll find this "Iekei" ramen shop.
-"Iekei" ramen is one kind of thick ramen born in Yokohama.
-It's getting reputations for its rich tonkotsu and shoyu based soup and straight noodles.
+From the South gate of Shinjuku Station, walking towards Takashimaya, you'll find this "Iekei" (literally means "home-style") ramen shop.
+"Iekei" ramen is a kind of thick ramen that is originally from Yokohama.
+It's getting a great reputation for its rich tonkotsu (pork broth) and shoyu (soy-sauce) based soup and straight flat noodles.